guidoreina/inet_stress_tools/README.md

 Internet stress tools
 =====================

-Internet stress tools are a set of stress tools for TCP/UDP (at the moment only a TCP sender and TCP receiver).
+Internet stress tools are a set of stress tools for TCP/UDP (at the moment a TCP sender, a TCP receiver and a UDP sender).
 It runs under Linux.

 ## tcp\_sender
 `tcp_sender` can be used to create and handle many concurrent TCP connections divided between a small number of threads.